 Immune mediated inflammatory conditions, including skin diseases, affect many sections of the population and tend to be chronic in nature.
 Despite their high frequency, the burden, outcomes and optimal treatments for inflammatory disorders are poorly understood.

 My research addresses an important research gap: the causes, consequences and treatment of immune mediated inflammatory conditions, with a specific focus on skin diseases and improving outcomes for these conditions.
-Little is known about the epidemiology of skin diseases.
-My work focuses in particular on using the power of routine data sources to provide answers for important research questions.
+My work focuses in particular on using large scale data to provide answers for important research questions.
 This research has been used to inform NHS and international policy.

 I lead a programme of work on atopic eczema in adults using a variety of data sources.
-This work is supported by a Wellcome Senior Clinical fellowship in Science.
-We have identified eczema phenotypes using longitudinal population-based data and are using a comprehensive approach to investigate if there are strong associations between eczema and major adverse health and social outcomes using large longitudinal population-based data.
-Recent key discoveries include the association between severe eczema and major cardiovascular outcomes.
-This cutting-edge body of work will make substantial contributions towards understanding eczema complexity and co-morbidity, as well as improving patient outcomes.
+This work has been supported by a range of funders including previously a Wellcome Senior Clinical fellowship in Science.
+We have identified eczema phenotypes using longitudinal population-based data and are have used a comprehensive approach understand associations with major adverse health and social outcomes using large longitudinal population-based data.
+Key discoveries include the association between severe eczema and major cardiovascular outcomes.
+This cutting-edge body of work has made substantial contributions towards understanding eczema complexity and co-morbidity, as well as improving patient outcomes.

 I led a large national project (17 million people) focused on COVID-19 outcomes in people with immune mediated inflammatory diseases using OpenSAFELY (a new secure platform to facilitate analyses of UK electronic health record data).
 A principal aim of this work was to assess if targeted and standard immune modifying drugs in immune mediated inflammatory diseases are associated with increased adverse outcomes.